letsencrypt/website/content/en/docs/staging-environment.md

 * The **Certificates per Registered Domain** limit is 30,000 per week.
 * The **Duplicate Certificate** limit is 30,000 per week.
 * The **Failed Validations** limit is 60 per hour.
-* The **Accounts per IP Address** limit is 50 accounts per 3 hour period per IP.
+* The **Accounts per IP Address** limit is 50 accounts per 3 hours period per IP.
-* For ACME v2, the **New Orders** limit is 1,500 new orders per 3 hour period per account.
+* For ACME v2, the **New Orders** limit is 1,500 new orders per 3 hours period per account.

 # Root Certificate